18th Edition Amendment 2: Key Changes Explained

 AFDDs complying with BS EN 62606 are designed to detect both series arcs (where a single conductor is broken or damaged) and parallel arcs (where current arcs between live conductors or between live and earth).
 When a dangerous arc is detected, the AFDD disconnects the circuit within milliseconds.

-When Are AFDDs Recommended?
+When Are AFDDs Required?

 Recommended vs Required

-The word "recommended" in BS 7671 carries specific weight.
+Outside the four mandatory building types, the word "recommended" in BS 7671 carries specific weight.
 It is not a mandatory requirement, but it means the designer must consider whether AFDDs are appropriate and should be able to justify their decision not to install them if challenged.
 Competent person schemes may interpret "recommended" more strictly, so check with your scheme provider.
 The cost of AFDDs has decreased significantly since their introduction, making them increasingly viable for standard domestic installations.

 Surge Protective Devices (SPDs)